HubSpot/Singularity/Docs/features/shell-commands.md

 ### Shell Commands

-As of release `0.4.6`, when using the SingularityExecutor you have the ability to run pre-configured shell commands from the ui, eliminating the need to ssh to the mesos-slave.
+As of release `0.4.6`, when using the SingularityExecutor you have the ability to run pre-configured shell commands from the ui, eliminating the need to ssh to the mesos-agent.

 The following example shows how to configure SingularityService and the SingularityExecutor for the simple command `lsof`.